nipwaayoni/elastic-apm-php-agent/docs/config.md

 # Configuration

+There are two types of configuration you will use with the agent.
+Most operational options are given to the `Config` object when it is created, and that object then provides the configuration settings to other components.
+The following sections describe how to provide these settings.

+The second type of configuration is setting options which influence what data is captured and sent to APM and accessing internal behaviors of the `Agent`.
+These options are provided to the `AgentBuilder` which then passes them to the `Agent` during construction.

+## Config Object Options

 The agent configuration can be provided through environment variables or as an associative array given to the `Config` class constructor.
 These methods may be intermixed.

 The precedence is: